Michael O'Leary (businessman)

-Michael Kevin O'Leary (born 20 March 1961) is an Irish businessman who is the Group CEO of Ryanair.
-He is one of Ireland's wealthiest businessmen.
+Michael Kevin O'Leary (born 20 March 1961) is an Irish billionaire businessman who is the group CEO of Ryanair.
+He is one of Ireland's wealthiest businesspeople.

 Early life

-Michael Kevin O'Leary was born in Kanturk, County Cork, Ireland, on 20 March 1961, the second child of Gerarda and Timothy "Ted" O'Leary.
+Michael Kevin O'Leary was born in Castlemagner, County Cork, Ireland, on 20 March 1961, the second child of Gerarda and Timothy "Ted" O'Leary.
 He grew up near Mullingar, County Westmeath.
 His father was the part-owner of a textile factory.
 He was educated at Clongowes Wood College near Clane, County Kildare, before studying business and economics at Trinity College Dublin.
-After graduating in 1982, he worked as a trainee with Stokes Kennedy Crowley (later known as KPMG) and studied the Irish tax system.
+After graduating in 1982, he worked as a trainee with Stokes Kennedy Crowley (which subsequently joined Peat Marwick, later known as KPMG) and studied the Irish tax system.
 He left after two years in 1985, setting up profitable newsagents in the Terenure and Walkinstown areas of Dublin.

 While at Stokes Kennedy Crowley, O'Leary had met Tony Ryan, head of Guinness Peat Aviation (GPA), a leasing company.
 Ryan was one of KPMG's clients and O'Leary advised Ryan on his personal income tax affairs.
 In 1988, Ryan hired O'Leary as his personal financial and tax advisor, where Ryan's main interest was in GPA.